laravel/fortify/README.md

 });
 ```

+##### Authentication Guard

+When customizing the authentication guard in your `fortify.php` file make sure that you're using an implementation of a `StatefulGuard` which Fortify needs in order to function properly.
+For example, Laravel's `api` guard uses stateless tokens so it cannot be used in combination with Fortify.
+If you are attempting to use Laravel Fortify to authenticate an SPA, you should use Laravel's default `web` guard in combination with [Laravel Sanctum](https://laravel.com/docs/sanctum).

 ### Two Factor Authentication

 When two factor authentication is enabled, the user is required to input a six digit numeric token during the authentication process.
 This token is generated using a time-based one-time password (TOTP) that can be retrieved from any TOTP compatible mobile authentication application such as Google Authenticator.